-Much like gemstones, flowers are also closely associated with your birth month.
-They can be associated with everything from luck to love and prosperity.
-We’ll show you what your birth month flower is, and what it may signify about you or your friends and family.
-You can find all of these flowers and more at The Home Depot Canada.
+Birth flowers, much like gemstones, are closely associated with the month you were born.
+They can be representative of everything from luck to love and prosperity.
+We’ll show you what your birth month flower is and what it may signify about you.
+You can also learn about birth flowers associated with each month for your friends and family.
+All these flowers and more can be found at The Home Depot Canada.

 What is Your Birth Month Flower?